aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

 ### SSO Profile Setup

-1. You will be accessing multiple accounts during deployement of this pattern.
+1. You will be accessing multiple accounts during deployment of this pattern.
 It is recommended to configure the AWS CLI to authenticate access with AWS IAM Identity Center (successor to AWS Single Sign-On).
 Let's configure Token provider with automatic authentication refresh for AWS IAM Identity Center.
 Ensure [Prerequisites mentioned here](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html) are complete before proceeding to next steps.
 2. Create and use AWS IAM Identity Center login with `AWSAdministratorAccess` Permission set assigned to all AWS accounts required for this pattern (prodEnv1, prodEnv2, pipelineEnv and monitoringEnv).
 3. Configure [AWS profile with sso](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html#sso-configure-profile-token-auto-sso) for `pipelineEnv` account: